-'Open Source CRV' is a philosophy.
-Past training - CRV, in my opinion, should never be a solid and rigidly structured 'thing' with no change.
-CRV should be a solid base from where a Remote Viewer can develop and expand a mental martial art that grows with them as they grow.
-CRV should also be shared and expanded, new things tried and in some cases taken up, and others discarded.
-Open Source CRV is a way of thinking; of taking the great method that Ingo Swann spent many years creating from his own internal experiences and over time expanding this to fit mine and maybe your individual or project needs.
+'Flow' is a philosophy.
+Past Training - (CRV), in my opinion, should never be a solid and rigidly structured 'thing' with no change, Ingo would not have wanted this.
+(CRV) should be a solid base from where a remote viewer can develop and expand a mental martial art that grows with them as they grow.
+(CRV) should also be shared and expanded, new things tried and in some cases taken up, and others discarded.
+'Flow' is a way of thinking; of taking the great method that Ingo Swann spent many years creating from his own internal experiences and over time expanding this to fit mine and maybe your individual or project needs.

 This document is NOT a full and complete training method.
 It is merely a guide and a philosophy.
-It's how I interpret and now use the CRV processes and how I work with it.
+Its how I interpret and now use the original (CRV) processes and how I work with it.
 I have created this GUIDE for you to use.

-Daz Smith, 9 June, 2021
+Daz Smith, July, 2022.